top of page

 Mr Trevor Lawrence

-According to the National Joint Registry (NJR), the medical authority collecting and analysing data on joint replacement surgery in England and Wales, Mr Trevor Lawrence has performed more than three times as many primary hip operations as the UK National Average.
+National Joint Registry (NJR), the medical authority collecting and analysing data on joint replacement surgery in England and Wales, confirms that Mr Trevor Lawrence has performed more than three times as many primary hip operations as the UK National Average.

-NJR data shows that since 2009, only 0.1% (1 per 1,000) of Mr Lawrence's patients required revision hip surgery due to implant loosening or wear, which is only a 1/3 of the UK National Average, a clear evidence of his high success rate.
+NJR data shows that since 2009, only 0.1% (1 per 1,000) of Mr Lawrence's patients required revision hip surgery due to implant loosening or wear, which is only 1/3 of the UK National Average.
+This is clear evidence of his high success rate.

 NJR data period: